This week volatility (VXX) has continued to stick to its trend of sudden spikes and then dropping immediately.

 Although the latest date that the US debt ceiling can be raised is September 29, there is usually a two-week extension to allow both sides to come to an agreement.

 Risk aversion is likely to weigh on riskier assets like equities (QQQ) and cause bond spreads to widen.

 August was a volatile month, filled with economic, political, and geopolitical uncertainty.
 September could turn out to be another nail-biter for the financial markets.

-The US Dollar Index started this week on a positive note but lost momentum as the week progressed.
-The US Dollar Index is stable early on July 7.
+After regaining strength last week, the US Dollar Index started this week on a weaker note.
+The US Dollar Index is weak in the early hours on Wednesday.

 The surprise turnaround in the US dollar after the August jobs report on Friday, September 1, 2017, saw the Japanese yen (JYN) lose its gains from August.

 The British pound (FXB) appreciated marginally against the US dollar for the week ended September 1, 2017.